x0nn/Convert-WindowsImage/README.md

 Creates a Windows VM for Hyper-V from a Windows-ISO

 Currently **supported and tested**:
 - Windows 7, 8, 8.1
-	- WIndows 10 / all versions up to 21H1
+- Windows 10 / all versions up to 21H1
 - **new** Windows 11 / all versions up to 21H1 in UEFI **and** BIOS-DiskLayout
 - Windows Server 2016 / 2019 / **new** 2022
 - It should work for all versions from Windows 7 up to 11.
 Please file a bug report, if a version does not work.

-	- VM's run on Hyper-V (DiskLayout: BIOS uses Gen1-VM, UEFI uses Gen2-VM)
+VM's run on Hyper-V (DiskLayout: BIOS uses Gen1-VM, UEFI uses Gen2-VM)

 ## Examples